eProsima/Fast-DDS-docs/docs/fastdds/discovery/discovery_server.rst

     A |SUPER_CLIENT| does not behave as a *Server* as it only receives the discovery information through the *Server* to which it is connected.
+    It will not connect to other servers, and it will not redistribute the information it receives.
     Any DomainParticipant discovered by the *Server* with no endpoints will not be known by the |SUPER_CLIENT|.

-- *Servers* do not require any prior knowledge of their *clients*, but their |GuidPrefix_t-api| and locator list (where they are listening) must match the one provided to the *clients*.
+- *Servers* do not require any prior knowledge of their *clients*, but they must listen in the address specified by the locator provided to the *clients*.
   *Clients* send discovery messages to the *servers* at regular intervals (ping period) until they receive message reception acknowledgement.
   From then on, the *server* knows about the *client* and will inform it of the relevant discovery information.